awsdocs/amazon-athena-user-guide/doc_source/query-metrics-viewing.md

 + `QueryType` – `DML` or `DDL`
 + `WorkGroup` – name of the workgroup

 For more information, see the [List of CloudWatch Metrics and Dimensions for Athena](#athena-cloudwatch-metrics-table) later in this topic\.
+For information about Athena usage metrics, see [Monitoring Athena Usage Metrics](monitoring-athena-usage-metrics.md)\.

 **To view query metrics for a workgroup in the console**